 READ NEXT: Lululemon Running Shoe Review – How The Women’s Blissfeel Shoe Stacks Up

 Before going into the specific styles and lengths of leggings that you can choose from, it’s useful to understand the similarities between the different styles of running tights they offer, as these features are, first and foremost, what make lululemon running tights so worth the money, whichever style or color you choose.

-The fabric used to make these running tights is breathable, sweat-wicking and has four-way stretch.
+Like Lululemon’s women’s running shorts, the fabric used to make these running tights is breathable, sweat-wicking and has four-way stretch.